lightningdevkit/lightningdevkit.org/docs/overview.md

 replace the rest.

 ## LDK Batteries
-While LDK provides all the core lightning state machine logic, other batteries/modules are needed to run a node.
+While LDK provides all the core Lightning state machine logic, other batteries/modules are needed to run a node.
 LDK interacts with these modules through generic interfaces, meaning the user can choose the implementation that best suits their needs.
 LDK provides sample implementations for many of these